-The present work is an attempt to apply this methodology to a group of Latin American countries in order to verify the extent to which equity prices and credit are reliable early warning indicators of future situations of risk-taking and financial imbalances.
-At the same time, the paper studies how these indicators perform in emerging economies whose cycle, while retaining an endogenous nature, is affected by external variables, in particular the flows of capital from abroad.
-The results in both fronts are positive: equity prices and credit provide valuable information of the buildup of systemic or macroeconomic risk in emerging economies, but credit and capital flows perform better as leading indicators of this process in such economies.
+The present work is an attempt to apply this methodology to a group of Latin American countries in order to verify the extent to which equity prices and credit are reliable early warning indicators of future situations of risk taking and financial imbalances.
+At the same time, the paper studies how these indicators perform in emerging economies which cycles, while retaining an endogenous nature, are affected by external variables, in particular the flows of capital from abroad.
+The results in both fronts are positive: equity prices and credit provide valuable information about the buildup of systemic or macroeconomic risk in emerging economies, but credit and capital flows perform better as leading indicators of this process in such economies.

 The remainder of the paper is divided into five sections.
-Section 2 presents some background for our work.
-Section 3 provides a motivation about the relationship between asset prices and financial instability.
-Section 4 presents the rationale underlying the early warning indicators.
-Section 5 presents the methodology used to construct the indicators and the results of their performance.
-Section 6 concludes.
+Section II presents some background for our work.
+Section III provides a motivation about the relationship between asset prices and financial instability.
+Section IV presents the rationale underlying the early warning indicators.
+Section V presents the methodology used to construct the indicators and the results of their performance.
+Section VI concludes.